nasa/astrobee/doc/general_documentation/public_data.md

    activity, ground operators can start and stop bag recording as well as switching logging profiles, as directed by the ground procedure.
 The tail end of the filename for each `delayed` stream bag file is also set by the operator.
 Recording start/stop is frequently used to separate the bag files relating to different procedure steps and give them meaningful names.
+Because high-bandwidth imagery logging can quickly exhaust Astrobee's onboard storage, `delayed` stream bag recording is often disabled for most of the activity.

 To reiterate, these two streams are logged concurrently, so it is common to have an `immediate` bag file and a `delayed` bag file that cover